ayanonagon/talks/tryswift/BoundariesInPractice.md

 ![fit](voltorb-api-bad.png)

+^ Look there’s statefulness creeping into the core.
+The view controller is making an API request to the cloud!

-^ ... and instead, we were able to main our immutable and, loosely speaking, "functional" core.
+^ and instead, we were able to maintain our immutable and, loosely speaking, "functional" core.

 ---